Chronic Exertional Compartment Syndrome

 How is CECS diagnosed?

-Through physical examination, medical history, and pressure measurements.
+Through a combination of physical examination, medical history, and pressure measurements within the muscle compartments.

 Can CECS be treated without surgery?

-Yes, with rest, physical therapy, and modifications to exercise routine.
+Possibly, with rest, physical therapy, and modifications to exercise routine, but effectiveness may vary.

 Is CECS related to other medical conditions?